symbol/symbol-docs/source/getting-started/first-application.rst

 * The ticket vendor.
 * The customer.

 We have decided to represent the ticket vendor and customer as separate :doc:`accounts <../concepts/account>`.
 Each account is unique and identified by an address.
-An account has access to a deposit box in the blockchain, which can be modified with an appropriate private key.
+An account has access to a deposit box on the blockchain, which can be modified with an appropriate private key.

 The account you have loaded in NEM2-CLI represents the **ticket vendor**.